dotcomrow/k8s-api-gateway/GRAVITEE_SETUP.md

 to enable tag imports.
 For OSS-only deployments, the annotation sync controller defaults to `TAGS_MODE=ignore` so tags never block API imports.
+The sync controller can also auto-create groups and categories from annotations using the management API.
+Ensure `gravitee-admin-credentials` exists and `GRAVITEE_MANAGEMENT_API` points at the management API.

 ## Operator-Based Discovery